Peter-Opapa/kaggle-kpi-pandas/README.md

 ---

 ### 5. 🗃️ Load: Push to MySQL
-- I Used SQLAlchemy and PyMySQL to connect:
+- Used SQLAlchemy and PyMySQL to connect:
   ```python
   engine_mysql = create_engine('mysql+pymysql://root:Opapa%401292@localhost:3306/walmart_db')
   df.to_sql('walmart_sales', con=engine_mysql, if_exists='replace', index=False)
   ```
-- I Verified that data was loaded with:
+- Verified that data was loaded with:
   ```sql
   SELECT * FROM walmart_sales;
   ```